NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 If the request sets fill_username, the server should return the client username it sees in field SimpleResponse.username.
-If the request sets fill_oauth_scope, the server should return the oauth scope of the rpc in the form of "xapi.zoo" in field SimpleResponse.oauth_scope.
+If the request sets fill_oauth_scope, the server should return the oauth scope of the rpc in the form of "xapi_zoo" in field SimpleResponse.oauth_scope.

 ### StreamingInputCall